 -

-The Citadel of Sultan Salah al-Din al-Ayyubi (Saladin) is one of the most iconic monuments in Islamic Cairo, and among the most impressive defensive fortresses dating to the Middle Ages.
-Its strategic location on the Muqattam Hills gave it a formidable defensive position, and offered, as it still does today, an unrestricted panoramic view of Cairo.
+The Citadel of Sultan Salah al-Din al-Ayyubi (Saladin) is a prominent landmark in Islamic Cairo and one of the most remarkable medieval fortresses.
+Its strategic position on the Muqattam Hills provided a strong defensive advantage and offers a breathtaking panoramic view of Cairo.

-Sultan Salah al-Din al-Ayyubi was the first to order the construction of a fortress over the Muqattam Hills in (572 AH/ 1176 AD), but it was not completed during his lifetime.
-This was achieved during the reign of Sultan al-Kamel ibn al-Adel (604 AH/1207 AD) who decided to reside in it, making it the official residence of the rulers of Egypt.
+Sultan Salah al-Din al-Ayyubi initiated the construction of the fortress on the Muqattam Hills in 1176 AD (572 AH), but it was completed during the reign of Sultan al-Kamel ibn al-Adel in 1207 AD (604 AH).
+He chose it as his residence, making it the official seat of Egypt’s rulers.

-- Al-Rifa’i Mosque - Located on Salah al-Din Square (or Maydan al-Qal’a “Citadel Square”), al-Rifa’i Mosque was built in the nineteenth century to Equivalent its fourteenth-century neighbor, the mosque of al-Sultan Ḥassan.
-The mosque gets its name from the tomb of Ali who was known as “Abu Sheibak”, he was the grandson of imam Ahmad al-Rifa’i. when the mosque was completed, it was imputed directly to Ahmad al-Rifa’i who founded the Rifa’i Sufi order.
-Although he was never buried here, the mosque witness a joyous annual Sufi celebrations commemorating his birth.
+- Al-Rifa’i Mosque - Situated on Salah al-Din Square (or Maydan al-Qal’a “Citadel Square”), Al-Rifa’i Mosque was constructed in the 19th century to complement its 14th-century neighbor, the Mosque of Sultan Hassan.
+The mosque is named after the tomb of Ali, known as “Abu Sheibak,” the grandson of Imam Ahmad al-Rifa’i.
+Upon completion, it was dedicated to Ahmad al-Rifa’i, the founder of the Rifa’i Sufi order.
+Although he was not buried here, the mosque hosts joyful annual Sufi celebrations in his honor.

-- Mosque and Madrasa of Sultan Hassan - The Mosque and Madrasa of Sultan Hasan is one of the largest and architecturally exquisite mosques in all of Egypt.
-It was commissioned by the Mamluk sultan Hasan ibn al-Nasir Muhammad ibn Qalawun sometime between 757 AH/1356 AD and 764 AH/1362 AD, and is located at the end of Muhammad Ali Street, opposite its nineteenth century neighbor al-Rifa’i mosque in Salah al-Din Square.
+- Mosque and Madrasa of Sultan Hassan - The Mosque and Madrasa of Sultan Hassan is one of Egypt’s largest and most architecturally stunning mosques.
+Commissioned by Mamluk Sultan Hasan ibn al-Nasir Muhammad ibn Qalawun between 1356 AD (757 AH) and 1362 AD (764 AH), it is located at the end of Muhammad Ali Street, opposite the 19th-century Al-Rifa’i Mosque in Salah al-Din Square.

-The mosque consists of an open courtyard with fountain in its centre.
-The courtyard is surrounded by four iwans (a rectangular space that is open on one side).
-Doorways at the four corners of the courtyard allow access into four madrasas, educational institutions, where the four Sunni schools of Islamic jurisprudence were taught.
-Each consists of a court and iwan, in addition to the rooms of the students and annexed service units.
-The mosque has two minarets built in the Mamluk style.
+The mosque features an open courtyard with a central fountain, surrounded by four iwans (rectangular spaces open on one side).
+Doorways at the courtyard’s corners lead to four madrasas, educational institutions where the four Sunni schools of Islamic jurisprudence were taught.
+Each madrasa includes a court, iwan, student rooms, and service units.
+The mosque has two minarets in the Mamluk style.

-- Gayer-Anderson Museum (Bayt al-Kiritliya) - Geyer Anderson Pasha was an English officer who studied medicine in London.
-He was assigned as a doctor for the English military in 1904 and was deployed in Egypt in 1907.
+- Gayer-Anderson Museum (Bayt al-Kiritliya) - Geyer Anderson Pasha, an English officer who studied medicine in London, was assigned as a doctor for the English military in 1904 and stationed in Egypt in 1907.

-In 1935, Geyer Anderson submitted a request to the Assembly of Preserving Arab Antiquities to live in the two houses and to furnish them in Islamic-Arabic style.
-He proposed to gather a collection of pharaonic, Islamic, and Asiatic antiquities.
-These antiquities would belong to the Egyptian people following his death or when he left Egypt permanently.
-The assembly agreed.
-When Anderson left the house in 1942, his request was granted, and the two houses came into the possession of the Assembly of Preserving Arab Antiquities, which converted the building into the Geyer Anderson Museum.
+In 1935, Geyer Anderson requested permission from the Assembly of Preserving Arab Antiquities to reside in two houses and furnish them in an Islamic-Arabic style.
+He aimed to collect pharaonic, Islamic, and Asiatic antiquities, which would belong to the Egyptian people after his death or permanent departure from Egypt.
+The assembly agreed, and when Anderson left in 1942, the houses became the Geyer Anderson Museum.

-The first house was built by the scholar ‘Abd al-Qadir al-Hadad in 947 AH/ 1545 AD.
-Lady Amina bint Salem later owned it.
+The museum comprises two Ottoman-period houses (16th-17th century).
+The first house was built by scholar ‘Abd al-Qadir al-Hadad in 1545 AD (947 AH) and later owned by Lady Amina bint Salem.

-- Al-Azhar Mosque - Al-Azhar Mosque (Arabic: الجامع الأزهر, romanized: al-Jāmiʿ al-ʾAzhar, lit. ’The Resplendent Congregational Mosque’, Egyptian Arabic: جامع الأزهر, romanized: Gāmiʿ el-ʾazhar), known in Egypt simply as al-Azhar, is a mosque in Cairo, Egypt in the historic Islamic core of the city.
-Commissioned as the new capital of the Fatimid Caliphate in 970, it was the first mosque established in a city that eventually earned the nickname “the City of a Thousand Minarets”.[b]
-Its name is usually thought to derive from az-Zahrāʾ (lit. ’the shining one’), a title given to Fatimah, the daughter of Muhammad.
+- Al-Azhar Mosque - Al-Azhar Mosque (Arabic: الجامع الأزهر, romanized: al-Jāmiʿ al-ʾAzhar, lit. ’The Resplendent Congregational Mosque’, Egyptian Arabic: جامع الأزهر, romanized: Gāmiʿ el-ʾazhar) is a mosque in Cairo, Egypt, located in the historic Islamic heart of the city.
+Established as the new capital of the Fatimid Caliphate in 970, it was the first mosque in a city that earned the nickname “the City of a Thousand Minarets.”
+Its name is believed to derive from az-Zahrāʾ (lit. ’the shining one’), a title for Fatimah, the daughter of Muhammad.

-After its dedication in 972, and with the hiring by mosque authorities of 35 scholars in 989, the mosque slowly developed into what it is today.
+After its dedication in 972, the mosque gradually evolved, with 35 scholars hired by mosque authorities in 989, into its current form.

-The affiliated Al-Azhar University is the second oldest continuously run one in the world after Al-Qarawiyyin in Idrisid Fes.
-It has long been regarded as the foremost institution in the Islamic world for the study of Sunni theology and sharia.
+The affiliated Al-Azhar University is the world’s second oldest continuously operating university after Al-Qarawiyyin in Idrisid Fes.
+It is highly esteemed as a leading institution for Sunni theology and sharia studies.

-- Al-Hussein Mosque - The al-Hussein Mosque or al-Husayn Mosque, also known as the Mosque of al-Imam al-Husayn (Arabic: مسجد الإمام ٱلحُسين) and the Mosque of Sayyidna al-Husayn, is a mosque and mausoleum of Husayn ibn Ali, originally built in 1154, and then later reconstructed in 1874.
-The mosque is located in Cairo, Egypt, near the Khan El-Khalili bazaar, near-by the famous Al Azhar Mosque, in an area known as Al-Hussain.
-It is considered to be one of the holiest Islamic sites in Egypt.[4]
-Some Shia Muslims believe that Husayn’s head (ra’s mubarak) is buried on the grounds of the mosque where a mausoleum is located today and considered to be what is left of the Fatimid architecture in the building.
+- Al-Hussein Mosque - The Al-Hussein Mosque, also known as the Mosque of Al-Imam Al-Husayn (Arabic: مسجد الإمام ٱلحُسين) and the Mosque of Sayyidna Al-Husayn, is a mosque and mausoleum of Husayn ibn Ali.
+Originally built in 1154 and reconstructed in 1874, it is located in Cairo, Egypt, near the Khan El-Khalili bazaar and the renowned Al-Azhar Mosque, in an area called Al-Hussain.
+It is considered one of Egypt’s holiest Islamic sites.
+Some Shia Muslims believe that Husayn’s head (ra’s mubarak) is buried on the mosque grounds, where a mausoleum now stands, representing the remaining Fatimid architecture.

-At the end of the tour our guide will transfer you back to your hotel in Cairo
+At the end of the tour, our guide will return you to your hotel in Cairo.

 - Private transportation